The global skills and competency framework for the digital world

 (modified)

-• developing scalable and reliable automated tests and frameworks.
+• developing and maintaining scalable, reliable automated tests and frameworks to validate critical functionality and ensure continuous quality

 Understanding the responsibility levels of this skill